What is Captive Product Pricing?

 3. Product Differentiation

 How differentiated are your products or services?
 Higher prices may be more justifiable for unique offerings that have few substitutes.
 However, undifferentiated products will likely face more resistance to price hikes.
+(Make sure you have professional product photos)

 4. Cost Structure